ps2alerts/stack/README.md

 ## Installation

-Run command `ansible-playbook k8/dev/dev.yml` and Ansible will take care of the rest.
+Run command `sudo ansible-playbook init.yml` and Ansible will ensure you have the correct commands etc.

 Run command `kubectl port-forward service/ps2alerts-db 3307:3306` to gain access to the database.
 Recommend you alias this.